trongtoannguyen/howto-springboot/cloud-gateway/README.md

 ## Run httpbin locally

+To run locally, comment httpbin.uri in `application.properties` then:
 1. Ensure you have Docker installed on your machine.
 2. Run the following command to pull and start the Httpbin Docker container: